nietaki/markdown-resume/README.md

 - [ ] multiple css files in a style (for vendored stuff)
 - [ ] fontAwesome icons in the default styles
 - [ ] default style tweaks (link colors?)
+- [ ] add sample output files to the repo and gitignore.
+Add a make task for them